KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 resistance to entropy
 when dissolution presses in.

-> “Do not mistake my resistance for anger,
+> Do not mistake my resistance for anger,
 > Nor my sword for domination.
 > I hold the pattern in place,
-> While others learn to walk it.”
+> While others learn to walk it.

 In a dissolving world,
 the Warrior does not retreat.